 Motivated by the growing popularity of Docker, we decided to implement it in our testing process and start running Docker containers on our Jenkins server where our tests would be executed.
 This would simplify the setup because Docker containers are easily shareable and portable so the results can be easily reproduced and free of any outer machine dependencies.

-At the moment, we are mostly running Robot Firamework test cases on web apps, so we will build a Docker image where we will install all of the dependencies needed to run our tests so we can later do it hustle-free on any machine.
+At the moment, we are mostly running Robot Framework test cases on web apps, so we will build a Robot framework Docker image where we will install all of the dependencies needed to run our tests so we can later do it hustle-free on any machine.

 While we are here, I think we need to differentiate between an image and a container.
 An image is basically the setup of our virtual computer (environment) while a container is an instance of the image.
 We can have multiple running containers of the same image at the same time.
 But in order to run a container, we must first create an image.
 So let’s get started.